-- Religious holy days; - Required court appearances; - Activities related to obtaining United States citizenship; - Service as an election clerk; and - Documented health-care appointments, including absences for recognized services for students diagnosed with autism spectrum disorders.
-A note from the health-care provider must be submitted upon the student's return to campus. - A school district may excuse a student in grades 6 through 12 for the purpose of sounding "Taps" at a military honors funeral held in this state for a deceased veteran. - For students in the conservatorship (custody) of the state, - o Mental health or therapy appointments; or

-Court-ordered family visitations or any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- · Religious holy days - · Required court appearances - · Activities related to obtaining United States citizenship - · Documented health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders.
+A note from the health-care provider must be submitted upon the student's arrival or return to campus; and - · For students in the conservatorship (custody) of the state - · Mental health or therapy appointments or - · Court-ordered family visitations or any other court-ordered activity provided it is not practicable to schedule the student's participation in the activity outside of school hours.